Another atmospheric river creeps into storm-ravaged California, fueling more evacuation alerts and flooding concerns | KRDO

 Crews are racing to shore up the breach with a temporary rock and sand wall to slow the flow of water into Pajaro.
 "A permanent fix will be undertaken once this crisis has passed," Monterey County officials said.

-“The situation is dynamic and evolving,” said Flood Division Manager Jeremy Arrich, as construction crews work to stabilize the levee and engineers focus on short and long term fixes.
-The flood division is proactively reaching out to other levee managers throughout the region to ensure safety and stability in preparation for the incoming rain.
+"The situation is dynamic and evolving," said Flood Division Manager Jeremy Arrich, as construction crews work to stabilize the levee and engineers focus on short- and long-term fixes.
+The flood division is reaching out to other levee managers throughout the region to ensure safety and stability in preparation for the incoming rain.

-The recent atmospheric rivers are just the latest to inundate California after an onslaught of similar storms in December and January also resulted in deadly flooding — and it isn’t stopping here.

-After this latest atmospheric river sweeps through California by Wednesday, the state will only get a few days of relief from heavy precipitation before another atmospheric river arrives next week, according to the National Weather Service.

 Snowmelt may worsen flooding

-With this new wave of storms pummeling areas already buried by heavy snowfall from the past two weeks, forecasters have warned that the melting snowpack will play a role in prolonging flooding over the upcoming days.
+With this new wave of storms pummeling areas already buried by heavy snowfall from the past two weeks, the melting snowpack will play a role in prolonging flooding over the upcoming days, forecasters have warned.

 "Heavy rain absorbed into the particularly deep snowpack in the Sierra Nevada along with heavy snow, measuring in feet above the 7500 feet, will further compound ongoing snow load impacts and issues," the National Weather Service said.

-That doesn’t necessarily mean the rain will fully melt the snow pack away.
+That doesn't necessarily mean the rain will fully melt away the snowpack.